makrai/notes/bruyne-21-cross-framework-dutch-emo.md

 # 5 Discussion

 * The results in Section 4 suggest that
-  * VAD dimensions can help in predicting emotional categories, as the
+  * VAD dimensions can help in predicting emotional categories
   * VAD regression model seems more robust than the classification model
-  * hE, the pivot method did not seem an effective approach to cat emotion
+  * the pivot method did not seem an effective approach to cat emotion
 * this section
   * correlation between categories and VAD dimensions as annotated in EmotioNL
   * error analysis on the predictions of the pivot method